ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 <cite>—<a href="https://en.wikipedia.org/wiki/Generativity">"Generativity,"
 Wikipedia</a></cite> </blockquote>

+(Find a definition from somewhere else, or cite what Wikipedia cites.)

+Onboarding has short-term onboarding features, such as technology setup, but

+(Onboarding has short-term onboarding features?
+Unclear.)

-Onboarding has short term onboarding features, such as technology setup, but then there are long term onboarding features, such as long term learning, in-house networking, and exploring the member's relevance in the organization;
+then there are long-term onboarding features, such as long-term learning, in-house networking, and exploring the member's relevance in the organization;
 offer chances to learn in small bits over time, provide chances to be mentored for on-the-job learning over an extended period.[^12]